stomp-js/ng2-stompjs/docs-src/SockJS.md

 ### StompConfig

-Pass it as `url` in `StompConfig`.
-Do not worry it will work even though name of the parameter is url.
+Pass the function as `url` in `StompConfig`.
+ It will work even
+though name of the parameter is url, don't worry :)

 Example: